 Honors courses are not about extra or harder work.
 They are about building a community of motivated scholars interacting with a selection of Buffalo State’s most dedicated and talented faculty.
 In an honors class you will be learning with a small group of peers, some of whom you with see in multiple classes.
 This allows close networks of interdisciplinary students to come together with different perspectives and contribute to the collective knowledge in the classroom.

-The current honors program has about 400 students.
+The current honors program has about 450 students.
 These students are from Western NY, NYC, and surrounding areas and everywhere in-between.
-We also have students who come from countries all over the world.
+We also have students from other states and from countries all over the world.
 Our students are rural, suburban, and urban, and represent a variety of life experiences.
 You will find our program contains students that embody diverse social identities, co- and extra-curricular passions, and future plans.

 Yes, many honors students enter college with previous community college transfer credits or high school AP credits.
 However, it may depend on the requirements of the program you are in.

 Most of the honors curriculum will fulfil your intellectual foundations requirements.
-There is a required Capstone course for all honors students.
+There is a 1-credit required Introduction to Honors course in your first semester that introduces you to the honors experience, other honors students and the honors staff and faculty, and the campus.
+There is also a required Capstone course for all honors students.
 This course includes an experiential learning component, which may be part of your major.

 If you entered the Honors Program during or before Fall of 2018 and you are a Muriel A. Howard Honors student you must:

 If you enter the Honors Program during or before Fall of 2018 and you are a Dean's Honors Student you must:

 If you entered the Honors Program in the Fall of 2019 or later, you must: